ganguli-lab/grid-pattern-formation/README.md

-# Artificial neural network yields grid cells
+# Grid cells in artificial neural networks

 ## About